 - Four-ply: up to 60,000 pounds

 - Eight-ply: up to 120,000 pounds

 Dunnage Airbag requirement also changes depending on the mode of transport.
-For example, truck shipments require a two-ply bag, while intermodal shipments will need a two-ply Level 1 bag.
+For example, truck shipments require a two-ply bag, while intermodal shipments require a two-ply Level 1 bag.
 Sea containers need Level 1 or Level 2 bags, while railroad cars will need higher dunnage bags depending on the load of the product.
-Vessel shipments also require higher levels of airbags depending on the weight of the cargo.
-If you’re not sure about the Dunnage Airbag that’s right for your requirements, feel free to speak to our company’s representative.
+Vessel shipments also require higher airbag levels depending on the cargo’s weight.
+If you’re unsure about the Dunnage Airbag that’s right for your requirements, feel free to speak to our company’s representative.
 Ideally, the Dunnage Bag size is calculated by measuring the void between cargo and the distance from the floor to the top load.
 Remember to include the length of the pallet/skid.

 Taking Care Of Dunnage Air Bags

-Manufacturers often recommend placing a smooth surface on either side of the Dunnage Bag to prevent the airbag from rough edges.
+Manufacturers often recommend placing a smooth surface on either side of the Dunnage Bag to prevent the airbag from having rough edges.
 Knowing how to use Dunnage Airbags properly is essential to protect cargo and save thousands of dollars in damaged shipments.
-When inflating the bag, do not apply more pressure than recommended; or, the airbag could burst.
-Also, fill any voids that exceed 18 inches with appropriate filler material like old pallets—request for a list of maximum void recommendations.
+When inflating the bag, do not apply more pressure than recommended; or the airbag could burst.
+Also, fill any voids that exceed 18 inches with appropriate filler material like old pallets—request a list of maximum void recommendations.
 Also, not all airbags are reusable.
-Always check the label on the bag to make sure that they are reusable and how many times they can be reused.
+Always check the label on the bag to ensure that they are reusable and how many times they can be reused.

 Here is a video about Dunnage Airbags.